-Answers prepared by Dr Jane Oakes, supported by Dr Quentin Black and assisted by Rachel Aves.
+Answers have been prepared by Dr Jane Oakes, supported by Dr Quentin Black and assisted by Rachel Aves.

 I wonder if there is anything that you recommend for people looking to stop or cut down their gambling and their drinking at the same time?